Emirats Àrabs Units: Visió econòmica i política

 Source: IMF – World Economic Outlook Database, October 2021

-According to the latest figures from the World Bank, agriculture contributes to 0.8% of GDP and employs a mere 2% of the workforce, as most of the country is unsuitable for agriculture and animal husbandry, with an agricultural area of only 390,000 ha (FAO).
+According to the latest figures from the World Bank, agriculture contributes to a mere 0.7% of GDP and employs 1% of the workforce, as most of the country is unsuitable for agriculture and animal husbandry, with an agricultural area of only 390,000 ha (FAO).
 Hence, around 90% of UAE's food is imported (USDA).
 Fishing and date-growing are among the main agricultural activities.
 Despite limited water resources, the UAE government continues to look for new technologies to support the local production of certain strategic commodities.

-Manufacturing activities have seen unprecedented growth in recent years, particularly in sectors such as metal processing, furniture, industrial preparation of foodstuffs, aluminium production, construction materials, fertilisers, the petrochemical industry, fibreglass and real estate.
-Industry now comprises 51.5% of GDP and employs 27% of the workforce.
+Manufacturing activities have seen unprecedented growth in recent years, particularly in sectors such as metal processing, furniture, industrial preparation of foodstuffs, aluminium production, construction materials, fertilisers, the petrochemical industry, fibreglass and real estate development.
+Industry now comprises 47.7% of GDP and employs 30% of the workforce.
 The portion of GDP from the oil and gas sector has declined gradually (to about 30%, according to the latest estimates) owing to a successful economic diversification policy.
 The United Arab Emirates is the world's 7th largest oil producer with significant reserves: its oil and gas reserves are estimated to last approximately 100 years at the current rate of consumption.
-“Operation 300bn”, a 10-year strategy developed by the Ministry of Industry and Advanced Technology (MoIAT), seeks to expand the contribution of the industrial sector from AED 133 billion to AED 300 billion by 2031.
+“Operation 300bn”, a 10-year strategy developed by the Ministry of Industry and Advanced Technology (MoIAT), seeks to expand the contribution of the industrial sector to AED 300 billion by 2031.
 Manufacturing plays a significant role in the UAE's GDP, ranking as the third-largest sector by nominal GDP share.
-In 2022, manufacturing contributed nearly 10% to the overall nominal GDP of the UAE, with Dubai and Abu Dhabi showing slightly lower proportions at around 8.7% and 6%, respectively; whereas Emirates like RAK and Sharjah have substantial industrial activities.
+In 2023, manufacturing contributed nearly 10% to the overall nominal GDP of the UAE, with Dubai and Abu Dhabi showing slightly lower proportions at around 8.7% and 6%, respectively; whereas Emirates like RAK and Sharjah have substantial industrial activities.
+According to the Ministry of Industry, in 2024, the industrial sector's contribution to the UAE's GDP has risen by 57%, with forecasts surpassing AED 210 billion.
+Industrial exports have also shown strong growth, climbing 63% and expected to exceed AED 190 billion.

 Source: World Bank, Latest Available Data.
 Because of rounding, the sum of the percentages may be smaller/greater than 100%.